-Taken together, there are two component implementations that are potentially both domain-specific and innate, given our current level of understanding, both of which are about the procedures for generating linking patterns.
-The remaining component implementations are likely to be either domain-general or derived or both.
-However, as noted above, there are several component implementations that may rely on innate, domain-specific building blocks: the implementations of the syntactic structure (whether fixed or relative), three of the link biases (look for links, look for 1-to-1 links, look for a single reliable link), and the procedure for evaluating linking patterns that was based on the sufficiency threshold.
+Taken together, there are three components that are potentially both domain-specific and innate, given our current level of understanding: the bias to look for links between roles and positions, the bias to look for 1-to-1 links, and the linking pattern generation procedures.
+The remaining components are likely to be either domain-general or derived or both.
 It's always possible that future work may find a way to reduce the number of domain-specific and innate components to zero.
-For now, our implementation for how to derive linking theories seems to potentially require two, with an additional six that may involve innate, domain-specific building blocks.
+For now, our proposal for how to derive linking theories seems to potentially require three.

 Given that this component list rests on the specific implementation we propose here for deriving linking theories, it's reasonable to wonder if the overall complexity of the system could have been simplified by making different specific choices for each component (other thematic systems, other syntactic systems, other linking pattern generation and evaluation procedures, etc).
-There are surely other implementation choices for each of the components in our acquisition theory, but we don't believe that different choices would substantially lessen the complexity of the system.
+There are surely other choices for each of the components in our acquisition theory, but we don't believe that different choices would substantially lessen the complexity of the system.
 This is because we attempted to choose the simplest available options that are both cognitively plausible and theoretically motivated.